RogericHarper44/ticket-lifecycle/README.md

 </p>

 <h1 align="center">osTicket - Ticket Lifecycle Examples</h1>
-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.
+This project outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.
 This tutorial assumes you have completed both the <a href= ""> installation </a> and <a href = "">configuration</a> of osTicket

 </br>